 Until very recently, therefore, OCR-ing the early Chinese printing press has been considered almost impossible.
-The only way to produce reliable full text for a long time was double-keying-extremely labor- and cost-intensive: a quote by a double-keying agency for the newspaper You xi bao 游戲報 "Entertainment", a small weekly running 1897 to 1908 (562 issues, ca. 3000 pages) was about 20.000 USD for producing the raw text (3USD per 1000 characters).
-Adopting this quotation to a newspaper like Jing bao 晶報 "The Crystal" (1919-1940) would result in approximately 240.000 USD (almost 10.000 pages, more than four times the number of characters per page).
-Only few commercial endeavors have been undertaken in this direction, even within China, for example the new edition of late 19th ct.

-Shanghai daily Shenbao 申报 "The Shun Pao" (1872-1949), produced by double-keying specialist Greenapple Changsha (in Germany accessible for researchers via the DFG funded Fachinformationsdienst Asien - CrossAsia.
+The only way to produce reliable full text for a long time was double-keying-extremely labour- and cost-intensive: a quote by a double-keying agency for the newspaper You xi bao 游戲報 Entertainment, a small weekly running 1897 to 1908 (562 issues, ca. 3000 pages), was about 20,000 USD for producing the raw text (3USD per 1000 characters in the early 2010s).
+Adopting this quotation to a newspaper like Jing bao 晶報 The Crystal would result in approximately 240,000 USD (almost 10,000 pages, more than four times the number of characters per page).
+Only a few commercial endeavours have been undertaken in this direction, even within China, for example, the new edition of late 19th-century Shanghai daily Shenbao 申报 The Shun Pao (1872-1949), produced by double-keying specialist Greenapple Changsha (in Germany, accessible for researchers via the DFG-funded Fachinformationsdienst Asien - CrossAsia).

-A number of Libraries in China started digitization projects of newspapers including those from the Republican era (Xiao 2017; Li and Li 2016).
-Many of these resources are providing

-"full text" (quanwen 全文) (Xiao, Wu, and Zeng 2015; Zhang 2019).
-However, this usually means that the full pages can be read from image scans, and only author-title data with some subject heading can be searched.
-For example the prestigious "Republic of China Periodical Full-text Database" 民国期刊全文数据库, which is part of the huge digital "Index to

-Chinese Newspapers and Periodicals" (Quanguo baokan suoyin 全国报刊索引) only offers image scans in "full text" mode.
-Only a very small number of newspapers which are marked with "OCR" provide "real" full text, for example Xin Shidai 新时代, and Dongfang zazhi 东

-方杂志.
-In other cases, the full text may have been produced, but was not yet made accessible to the public (Fang 2019.6; Zhang 2019).
-Consequently, the improvement of indepth processing beyond the digitization as image scans is one of the key suggestions, Li and Li make in their study, besides improving the selection of material, including of archival material, and opening the process more to digital publishing the results (Li and Li 2016, 42f).
-In some projects, author-title indexing was outsourced to specialized agencies, which often employed junior high school students and high school students to analyze pages and do the typing.
-A review of the outcomes and suggestions to improve it was subject in studies like (Xiao 2017; Xiao and Huai 2017; Zhang 2019).
-In a recent report on the status of reprinting and publishing of Republican newspapers, Fang Zijin calls for more attention to tabloids (xiao bao 小報), to go beyond the reproduction of image scans towards their in-depth exploration and systematic organization (Fang 2019.6, 31).
+A number of libraries in China started digitization projects of newspapers including those from the Republican era (Xiao 2017; Li and Li 2016).
+Many of these resources are providing "full text" (quanwen $\pm \chi$ ) (Xiao, Wu, and Zeng 2015; Zhang 2019).
+However, this usually means that the full pages can be read from image scans, and only author-title data with some subject headings can be searched.
+For example, the prestigious Republic of China Periodical Full-text Database 民国期刊全文数据库, which is part of the huge digital Index to Chinese Newspapers and Periodicals platform (Quanguo baokan suoyin 全国报刊索引), only offers image scans in "full text" mode.
+Only a very small number of newspapers that are marked with "OCR" (and need to be individually subscribed) provide "real" full text, for example, Xin Shidai 新时代, and Dongfang zazhi 东方杂志.
+In other cases, the full text may have been produced, but was not yet made accessible to the public (Fang 2019; Zhang 2019).
+Consequently, the improvement of in-depth processing beyond image scans is one of the key suggestions Li and Li make in their study, besides improving the selection of material, the inclusion of archival material, and the opening the whole process more towards digitally publishing the results (Li and Li 2016, 42f).
+In some projects, author-title indexing was outsourced to specialized agencies, who often employed junior high school and high school students to analyze pages and do the typing.
+A review of the outcomes and suggestions to improve the workflows were the subjects in studies like Xiao (2017), Xiao and Huai (2017), and Zhang (2019).
+In a recent report on the status of reprinting and publishing of Republican newspapers, Zijin Fang calls for more attention to tabloids (xiao bao 小報, also translated as entertainment newspapers), and to advance beyond the reproduction of image scans towards their in-depth exploration and systematic organization (Fang 2019, 31).

-Other commercial databases have started to provide full text to their clients, for example the Global Press Archive from East View Information Services, Inc., or the Quanguo baokan suoyin 全国报刊索引 from Shanghai Library.
-The biggest non-commercial program is the full-text digitization of the complete Buddhist canon by the Chinese Buddhist Electronic Text Association (CBETA, 中華電子佛典協會) in Taiwan, which took more than a decade to complete and was largely carried out by volunteers from the worldwide Buddhist community.
+Other commercial databases have started to provide historical materials as full text to their clients, for example, the Global Press Archive from East View Information Services Inc., or the Quanguo baokan suoyin 全国报刊索引 from Shanghai Library.
+The biggest non-commercial program is the full-text digitization of the complete Buddhist canon by the Chinese Buddhist Electronic Text Association (CBETA,\中華電子佛典協會) in Taiwan, which took more than a decade to complete and was largely carried out by volunteers from the worldwide Buddhist community.
+They have been publishing the whole textual database in the public CBETA XML P5 GitHub repository in TEI XML format, where it is updated regularly.